urvashithakre/seminar-blog/_pages/about.md

 - $$\theta$$: Model parameters
 - $$\mathcal{L}_{\text{CLM}}$$: Causal Language Modeling loss

-This formulation allows ProtGPT2 to learn complex statistical dependencies — such as conserved motifs and structural sub-patterns — directly from sequence data.
+This architecture enables the model to learn complex statistical dependencies — such as conserved motifs and structural sub-patterns — directly from sequence data.

 ### 4.2 The Dataset
-ProtGPT2 was trained on UniRef50 (version 2021_04) — a clustered version of UniProt with 50% sequence identity, which ensures a balance between diversity and redundancy reduction.
+ProtGPT2 was trained on UniRef50 (version 2021_04) — a clustered subset of UniProt that reduces redundancy by grouping sequences with >50% identity.
+This ensures both diversity and robustness during training.

 | Subset       | Sequences           |
 | ------------ | ------------------- |
 | Training Set | \~44.9 million      |
 | Validation   | \~4.9 million (10%) |

-This dataset spans both known and “dark” proteome regions — sequences with no known structure or function — enabling the model to generalize across a vast protein landscape.
+This dataset spans both known and “dark” proteome regions — proteins without known structure or function, enabling ProtGPT2 to generalize across structured and unexplored sequence space.

 ### 4.3 Byte Pair Encoding (BPE) for Tokenization
-Rather than treating each amino acid as a separate token, ProtGPT2 uses a Byte Pair Encoding (BPE) tokenizer — a subword algorithm that learns common amino acid motifs and folds them into reusable building blocks.
+Unlike traditional models that treat each amino acid as a separate token, ProtGPT2 uses a Byte Pair Encoding (BPE) tokenizer.
+This allows the model to learn frequent motifs and sub-sequences and compress them into higher-level tokens.
+ProtGPT2’s tokenizer was trained on the Swiss-Prot subset, a high-quality, manually curated collection from UniProt.
+This ensures robust vocabulary learning while minimizing noise from low-confidence sequences.

+Here’s a quick breakdown of the tokenizer setup:
 - Vocabulary size: 50,256 tokens
 - Average token: ~4 amino acids
 - Trained on: Swiss-Prot subset for robustness

-This strategy reduces sequence length, improves generalization, and helps the model learn biologically meaningful patterns.
+This strategy reduces sequence length, improves generalization and helps the model learn biologically meaningful patterns.

 ### 4.4 Final Model Configuration